WitchDevelops/WitchDevelops.github.io/biodiversity/readme.md

 # About
 This project was developed during the FreeCodeCamp web development bootcamp, based on their prompts.
 The design and coding are my own.
 For this project I designed desktop version first, then adjusted it for mobile.
 This was fine thanks to simplicity of the layout.

+The main goal of this project was to practice HTML and CSS and learn how to use Figma.

 # Link
 [See the project here](https://witchdevelops.github.io/biodiversity/)